-Fig 3.
-Features excavated near Kings Standing Farm its immediate surroundings (excavated by the pipe line operators) it is difficult to believe that its purpose was iron smelting, but undoubtedly it was connected with the industry.
-Much tap slag occurs in the wood 120m to the NE, a large lump was found in the ditch between the site and Kings Standing Farm, and roads in the farmyard contain slag.
+The purpose of the hearth must remain a matter of surmise.
+From the almost total absence of slag, ore or charcoal either on the site or in its immediate surroundings (excavated by the pipe line operators) it is difficult to believe that its purpose was iron smelting, but undoubtedly it was connected with the industry.
+Much tap slag occurs in the wood 120 m. to the NE, a large lump was found in the ditch between the site and Kings Standing Farm, and roads in the farmyard contain slag.
 The general opinion of those taking part in the excavation was that some form of forging had taken place.

 The purpose of the shallow, oval flat-bottomed pit is also a mystery.
 Personally I believe it to have been the site of a hut or shelter with slightly sunken floor and walls of turf.
 The collapse of such walls would account for the deep layer of stoneless loam filling the pit.

 All these theoretical conclusions are unsatisfactory, but the record may perhaps be paralleled in the future on a site where the date and purpose are more certain.

 We have to thank the Mid-Sussex Water Company for their usual helpful co-operation.

-The Sussex Weekly Advertiser - Some Extracts

-Jeremy Hodgkinson
+THE SUSSEX WEEKLY ADVERTISER - SOME EXTRACTS

+JEREMY HODGKINSON

 The following items of interest were noted during a continuing search through copies of the Sussex Weekly Advertiser, or Lewes Journal, at Brighton Reference Library.

 1. Monday January 6th.
 1772

 To the Smiths in General

-Benjamin Molineux begs leave to acquaint them that he hath taken Maresfield Forge, Where they may be supplied with any Quantity of BAR IRON; likewise may be served by him with Bar, Rod, Hoop and Sheet, Steel and Horse Shoe Moulds at Mrs. Molineaux's shop in Lewes.1
+Benjamin Molineux begs leave to acquaint them that he hath taken Maresfield Forge, Where they may be supplied with any Quantity of BAR IRON; likewise may be served by him with Bar, Rod, Hoop and Sheet, Steel and Horse Shoe Moulds at Mrs. Molineaux's shop in Lewes.
+(1)

 LEWES Jan 7 1772

-2. Monday April 26th.
-1773
+Monday April 26th.
+2. 1773

-To the Smiths in General To be Sold at Maresfield Forge
+To the Smiths in General

+To be Sold

+at Maresfield Forge

 Bar Iron of all sorts, share moulds etc. of all sizes; in a word, everything that Blacksmiths require for their use of Good Iron for nineteen pounds per ton.

 by Elias Standen

 3. Monday July 11th.
 1774

 The following persons being prisoners for debt in Horsham Gaol give notice they intend to take the benefit of the Act of Parliament passed in the present 14th Year of King George III

 First Notice

-(inter alia) William Summers formerly of Lamberhurst, late of Wadhurst, both in the same county, Furnaceman.
+(inter alia) William Summers formerly of Lamberhurst, late of Wadhurst, both in the same county, Furnaceman

-4. Monday November 21st.
-1774
+Monday November 21st.
+4. 1774

 A poor man had the misfortune to have his hand shattered in a terrible manner, on Thursday morning, by the discharge of a cannon at Maresfield.

-5. Monday January 23rd.
-1775
+Monday January 23rd.
+1775 5.

 To be sold (inter alia)

 At Hawkesden Forge, Mayfield, Sussex.